PASTA-ELN/pasta-eln/README.md

 ```

 #### Frontend
-For testing widgets put this code into "pasta_eln/test.py":
+For testing WIDGETS put this code into "pasta_eln/test.py":
 ``` Python
 from PySide6.QtWidgets import QApplication, QMainWindow from .backend import Backend